 Educational Resources for Kids

 In November of 2018 we planted the first 25 American Chestnut trees in Emmaus, PA.
-The saplings that we planted in November are 2-year old American Chestnut hybrids, and are a 90% match to the original American Chestnut species.
+The saplings that we planted in November are 2-year old American Chestnut hybrids, and are a close atch to the original American Chestnut species.
 Although we were surprised with some early snow during the planting event, the soil was sufficiently warm for the hardy American Chestnut, providing good conditions for the saplings' root networks to recover from any planting stress, and giving the trees a head start on next spring.

 Additional 85 trees were planted in September and November of 2019 in Columcille Megalith Park in Bangor, PA and South Branch Preserve in Mt.
 Olive, NJ.
 The plantings included two groups of trees: (a) American chestnut hybrids; and (b) pure American C. dentata from mature parents that survived the blight and are producing chestnut seeds.
 Along with planting the American Chestnut trees, we planted native companion plants to promote the trees’ optimal health and growth.
 We rack and compare health and growth of the two groups, the impact of the companion plants and other biological factors.
 During the planting events, we offered educational and hands-on workshops for children and families and encouraged them to participate continuously as citizen scientists by contributing time, effort and observations by recording and sharing their findings throughout the tree planting and growing phases.